Puerto Rico campaign: Third Battle of San Juan

 On June 28, 1898, the American auxiliary cruiser USS Yosemite fought with a squadron of Spanish warships.
-This squadron consisted of one cruiser, two gunboats and one blockade runner.
-During the engagement, SS Antonio López, a transoceanic steamer belonging to the Compañía Transatlántica Española carrying a cargo of needed military supplies, was pursued by Yosemite until the Spanish freighter ran aground at Ensenada Honda, Puerto Rico with her valuable cargo.
-Capt.
-Caamaño was in charge of retrieving the ship's cargo and the men under his command quickly removed as much of the stranded ship's cargo as possible.
+This squadron consisted of one cruiser, two gunboats, and one blockade runner.
+During the engagement, SS Antonio López, a transoceanic steamer belonging to the Compañía Transatlántica Española carrying a cargo of needed military supplies, was pursued by Yosemite until the Spanish freighter ran aground at Ensenada Honda, Puerto Rico, with her valuable cargo.
+Captain Caamaño was in charge of retrieving the ship's cargo and the men under his command quickly removed as much of it as possible.
 The desperate efforts proved fruitful, and nearly the entire cargo was salvaged from the hulk with only minor articles and a cannon that had fallen overboard during salvage attempts being lost.

-On 15 July, the cruiser USS New Orleans arrived to relieve Yosemite, and then quickly finished off Antonio Lopez the next day by firing twenty incendiary shells into the vessel and sinking it.
+On 15 July, the cruiser USS New Orleans arrived to relieve Yosemite, and then quickly finished off Antonio Lopez the next day by firing twenty incendiary shells into the vessel and sinking her off the coast of Dorado.
 Though Antonio Lopez had been sunk, her cargo was successfully delivered and ensured that any American assault on San Juan would be met with stronger resistance.
-Caamaño was awarded the "Cruz de la Orden de Merito Naval" (The Cross of the Order of the Naval Merit) by the Spanish government.
+Caamaño was awarded the Cruz de la Orden de Merito Naval by the Spanish government.

-The residents of San Juan were furious with Capt.
-Rivero-Méndez and blamed him for the destruction wreaked on their city by American bombardments.
-Nothing came of those recriminations and Capt.
-Rivero-Méndez was ordered to turn over the keys of all the military installations in San Juan to Captain Henry A. Reed of the U.S. Army after the Treaty of Paris of 1898 was signed.
+The residents of San Juan were furious with Captain Rivero-Méndez and blamed him for the destruction wreaked on their city by American bombardments.
+Nothing came of those recriminations and Captain Rivero-Méndez was ordered to turn over the keys of all the military installations in San Juan to Captain Henry A. Reed of the U.S. Army after the Treaty of Paris of 1898 was signed.